Essex footcare

 Heel pain

-Can be debilitating, affecting walking and posture.
-The most common cause is plantar fasciitis, when the ligament that runs under the heel becomes swollen.
+It can be debilitating, affecting walking and posture.
+The most common cause is plantar fasciitis when the ligament that runs under the heel becomes swollen.

 Who gets it?

-Can affect anyone at any age, but is most common in those in their 40s or in athletes.
+It can affect anyone at any age but is most common in those in their 40s or in athletes.

 What can I do myself to help prevent or manage it?